-If there’s one thing that the explosion of Comic Cons all over the world has proved, it’s that any industry with an active and engaged audience of fans is a great candidate for large scale events, festivals, and conventions.
-Comic cons have grown from a little niche of the events world into one of the drivers of the events space, and convention centers all over the United States and Canada are full of the nerdily-inclined meeting up and celebrating their own little corner of the entertainment world.
+If there’s one thing that the explosion of Comic Conventions all over the world has proved, it’s that any industry with an active and engaged audience of fans is a great candidate for large scale events, festivals, and conventions.
+Comic conventions have grown from a little niche of the events world into one of the drivers of the events space, and convention centers all over the United States and Canada are full of the nerdily-inclined meeting up and celebrating their own little corner of the entertainment world.
 Here are our 10 best comic con in North America.

 Here’s Our List of The Best Comic Con in North America